Howard-Z/UCLA-SMV-CAN/README.md

 #### Installing Prerequisites

+We rely on the FlexCAN_T4 library that should already be included when you set up Arduino IDE with the Teensy boards, but if you don't have it installed you can find it here:

-You must install the FlexCAN_T4 library by adding it into your library folder.
+If you don't have the FlexCAN_T4 library, you must install it by adding it into your library folder.

 Go to https://github.com/tonton81/FlexCAN_T4 or click [here](https://github.com/tonton81/FlexCAN_T4) and clone the repository into Arduino IDE's library folder (see [Note 1](#1.-Location-of-Library-Folder) for help)